Teaching Kindness can Change the Culture of Your School!

 Phrases like "random acts of kindness" and "pay it forward" have become popular terms in modern society.
 There are even special days dedicated to being kind and organizations who specialize in altruism.

 But why has kindness become so popular?
 Perhaps it's best explained by those who have identified a deficit in their lives that can only be filled by giving.

-Evidence suggests an increase in bullying (and cyberbullying) may be due to a lack of empathy, learned behaviour or emotional deficits at home.
-In other words children's behaviour can be a reflection of their environment.
+Evidence suggests an increase in bullying (and cyberbullying) may be due to a lack of empathy, learned behavior or emotional deficits at home.
+In other words, children's behavior can be a reflection of their environment.

-Many impressive benefits are reported to support teaching kindness in schools to reduce anti-social behaviour:
+Many impressive benefits are reported to support teaching kindness in schools to reduce anti-social behavior:

 1. Happy, caring children

 The good feelings that we experience when being kind are produced by endorphins.
 They activate areas of the brain that are associated with pleasure, social connection, and trust.
 These feelings of joyfulness are proven to be contagious, encouraging more kind behaviour (also known as altruism) by the giver and recipient.

 On a biochemical level, it is believed that the good feeling we get is due to elevated levels of the brain's natural versions of morphine and heroin, which we know as endogenous opioids.
 They cause elevated levels of dopamine in the brain, so we get a natural high, often referred to as 'Helper's High'.

 Acts of kindness also help us form connections with others, reported to be a strong factor in increasing happiness.